futhr/spree-dibs/README.md

 ## Installation

-Add spree_dibs and this branch of active merchant to your `Gemfile`:
+Add spree_dibs and this branch of active merchant to your `Gemfile`

 ```ruby
 gem 'spree_dibs', github: 'futhr/spree-dibs', branch: '2-0-stable'